VNAGY-sec-ViktorijaN/VNAGY-Framework/VNAGY/README.md

 - **Bachelor of Physics**
   Josip Juraj Strossmayer University of Osijek, Department of Physics
   Completed: 2021
-  Academic title: University Bachelor of Physics (Sveučilišna prvostupnica fizike)
+  Academic title: University Bachelor of Physics

 - **Master of Physics and Computer Science**